CSCfi/csc-user-guide/docs/apps/snakemake.md

 ## Installation

 The latest version of snakemake (v8.4.6) was installed on Puhti using virtual environment *via* pip3.
-See more details on [python packages for module environment](https://github.com/yetulaxman/containers-workflows/blob/master/snakemake_pip_hpc.yaml)
+See more details on [python packages used in module environment](https://github.com/yetulaxman/containers-workflows/blob/master/snakemake_pip_hpc.yaml)

 ## References